shuvrobasu/Hex_Editor/README.md

 *   **Offset-Specific Replace (Moved to Right Panel):**
     *   Replace a single byte at a user-specified offset with a new hex or decimal value.

+*   **Bookmarks**
+     *   Add/Delete Bookmarks (save a specific offset with a tag name for future reference and quickly jump between sections of a file)
+     *   Bookmarks are also saved in `config.dat` file for future use.

 *   **Data Inspector:**
     *   View the data at the current cursor position interpreted as various data types (little-endian):
         *   8-bit, 16-bit, 32-bit, 64-bit Integers